Miriam Tlali

 Miriam Tlali (11 November 1933 – 24 February 2017) was a South African novelist.
-She was the first black woman in South Africa to publish an English-language novel, Between Two Worlds, in 1975.
+She was the first black woman in South Africa to publish an English-language novel, Muriel at Metropolitan, in 1975 (later issued under her preferred title, Between Two Worlds).
 She was also one of the first to write about Soweto.
+She also wrote Amandla in 1980 which focuses on the Soweto Uprising in 1976, as well as a collection of short stories called Soweto Stories which was published in 1989.
 Most of her writing was originally banned by the South African apartheid regime.

 Life and work

-Miriam Masoli Tlali was born in Doornfontein, Johannesburg, and grew up in Sophiatown.
+Miriam Masoli Tlali was born in Doornfontein, Johannesburg, South Africa, and grew up in Sophiatown.
 She attended St Cyprian's Anglican School and then Madibane High School.
 She studied at the University of the Witwatersrand until it was closed to Blacks during the apartheid era; she later went to the National University of Lesotho (then called Pius the XII University) at Roma, Lesotho.
 Leaving there because of lack of funds, she went to secretarial school and found employment as a bookkeeper at a Johannesburg furniture store.

 Tlali drew on her experiences as an office clerk for her first book, Muriel at Metropolitan, a semi-autobiographical novel whose "viewpoint is a new one in South African literature".
 Although written in 1969, it was not published for six years, being rejected by many publishing houses in South Africa.
 In 1975 Ravan Press published Muriel at Metropolitan: "only after removing certain extracts they thought would certainly offend the Censorship Board — the South African literary watchdog.
 But despite this effort, the novel was banned almost immediately after publication because the Censorship Board pronounced it undesirable in the South African political context."
-The book reached a wider audience after its publication in 1979 by Longman under the title Between Two Worlds, and its subsequent translation into other languages, including Japanese, Polish, German and Dutch.
+The book reached a wider audience after its publication in 1979 by Longman under her preferred title Between Two Worlds, and its subsequent translation into other languages, including Japanese, Polish, German and Dutch.
 In 1988, Tlali said in a paper delivered in Amsterdam before the Committee Against Censorship: "To the Philistines, the banners of books, the critics....
 We black South African writers (who are faced with the task of conscientizing our people and ourselves are writing for those whom we know are the relevant audience.
 We are not going to write in order to qualify into your definition of what you describe as 'true art'....
 Our duty is to write for our people and about them."